monimaj89/Project4-Cake-Heaven/README.md

   ![Free delivery](media/docs/freedel.png)

-  * Logo, Search Bar, account icon and shopping Bag - Logo is a simple company name, using search bar user can search for his favoutire flavours.
+  * Logo, Search Bar, account icon and shopping Bag - Logo is a simple company name, using search bar user can search for his favourite flavours.
 Through 'My Account' user can register or login, already logged in user can also go to his profile page, for admin there is also management page.
 Shopping bag change the icon when full

   ![Logo Navbar](media/docs/logonav.png)
   ![Full Bag icon](media/docs/fullbag.png)